xalitoarriaza/help/docs/logging.md

 $ ssh log@log.eu2.frbit.com tail app-name source:worker
 ```

-**Hint**: Use the `mono` flag to force monochrom output, if your console displays the colors incorrectly: `ssh log@log.eu2.frbit.com tail app-name mono`.
+**Hint**: Use the `mono` flag to force monochrome output, if your console displays the colors incorrectly: `ssh log@log.eu2.frbit.com tail app-name mono`.

 **Hint 2**: You can use multiple `source:name` parameters at once.